TokynBlast/pyTGM/README.md

 <sub>Development is now up to the community.
 I have started the project, and now it's up to others to continue.<br>I have moved to other projects, and will occasionally update the program.</sub>

+From now on, TokynBlast will only accept changes and fix found bugs.
+The rest is up to the community...
+TokynBlast has a bunch of other projects, and wants to expand outside of GitHub.
+He is currently making sites.
+(FCFS basis!)
+TokynBlast is working with a good friend.
+Eventuall, he will come back here, and projects will occasionallybe updated!

 The C++ linting badge isnt Github made, because I look for certain errors, and report back to here if it worked or not.<br>
 Clang Tidy doesn't know how it should work.